Sharon McDougall - Updated - 23rd October 2023 - 2 minutes to read

 In Scotland, County Court Judgments (CCJs) are referred to as a decree.

 If you are no longer able to repay your debts by the payment deadline, the lender can apply to the courts and, if successful, can have a decree is issued against you to recover the debt.
-Alternatively, lenders can obtain a summary warrant to recover certain debts such as council tax, income tax etc. If you have been issued with either of these by the court and are unsure of what to do, our knowledgeable team at Scotland Debt Solutions will be happy to offer advice.
+Alternatively, lenders can obtain a summary warrant to recover certain debts such as council tax, income tax etc. If you have been issued with either of these by the court and are unsure of what to do, our knowledgeable team at Scotland Debt Solutions are here to offer expert debt help and advice.

 In the majority of cases, smaller debts are recovered through the Sheriff’s Court whereas the Court of Session is usually reserved for larger debts.
 Whether you receive either a summons or an initial writ from the courts also depends on the size of your debt.